 - When the available disk space has reached a point so low that the Legacy Interpreter process cannot write to the disk any more (e.g. creating new promptsfile), the process will exit.
-At this point, the following actions should be performed: - Shutdown the Media Platform - Clean up the disk space - Restart the Media Platform - When the Media Platform is being shut down, all unsent maintainer emails would be discarded - Special characters <, >, ?, : and + in DTMF grammars are not supported - The DTMF digits A, B, C and D are not supported - With the Legacy Interpreter, rule names in SRGS DTMF grammars are concatenated to form qualified ECMAScript variable names.
-If a grammar contains very long rule names, their concatenation may hit an internal limit (which is roughly 500 characters), causing a grammar processing error.
+At this point, the following actions should be performed: - Shutdown the Media Platform • - Clean up the disk space • - Restart the Media Platform • - When the Media Platform is being shut down, all unsent maintainer emails • would be discarded - Special characters $\langle , \rangle$ , ?, : and + in DTMF grammars are not supported • - The DTMF digits A, B, C and D are not supported • - With the Legacy Interpreter, rule names in SRGS DTMF grammars are • concatenated to form qualified ECMAScript variable names.
+If a grammar contains very long rule names, their concatenation may hit an internal limit (which is roughly 500 characters), causing a grammar processing error. - With the Legacy Interpreter, property scriptfetchhint should always be • set to prefetch.
+The value safe is not supported.
+This is also applicable to the fetchhint attribute in the <script> tag.